-Oh, come on now!
-In front of the theatre, here’s the old Palais-Royal city house, the current hôtel d’Europe.
+In front of the theatre, we have the current hôtel d’Europe.
 Bonaparte slept here in 1798, and they murdered French marshal Brune in 1815...

 Guillaume Brune, young son of a lawyer, went in Paris to be a printer.
 He became a general in 1793, fighting with Napoleon in Italy in 1797.
 But Brune always remained a born republican... the Emperor didn’t like this sympathy!

-In spite of his victories in Italy, Napoleon dismissed Brune from his duties until 1814.
-Ooo, the little Napoleon was very upset!
-Brune was even the rare Empire marshals who didn’t receive a letter patent of nobility...
+In spite of his victories in Italy, Napoleon dismissed Brune from his duties.
+Ooo, the emperor was upset!
+Besides Brune was the rare Empire marshal who didn’t receive a letter patent of nobility...

-Napoleon called him back after his exile in Elba island, when he came back to France, until his exile in Saint-Helena.
+Napoleon called him back after his exile in Elba island.
 But Bourbons came back on the throne...
-And Brune, as he went back to Paris, was murdered by Royalists in Avignon.
-In the hotel of the place Crillon!
+And Brune, as he went back in Paris, was murdered by Royalists in Avignon.
+In this hotel, in place Crillon!

-Let’s see the course of events: on August 2th, Brune arrived at the hotel, at 11AM.
+On August 2th, Brune arrived at the hotel, at 11AM.
 He wanted to eat something.
-The square was the liveliest one in Avignon, it was swarming!
-And yet, an old royalist officer recognized Brune.
+But an old royalist officer recognized Brune.

 The rumour went quickly: Brune was in Avignon!
-A man started to shout: "He killed the princess de Lamballe!"
-Another one said: "Some told that he shown her head on a pike around Paris"...
+A man started to shout: "He killed princess of Lamballe!"
+Another one said: "Someone told me he showed her head on a pike in Paris"...
 Royalists were upset.
 The square was full of angry people!

 But the crowd wanted Brune’s life!
 The city mayor tried to calm them down.
 In vain... the assault began!
 They ran by the hotel windows, knocked Brune’s door down... and one of them shot...
 Brune fell, he was deadly wounded.
 It was 2PM, and his death agony lasted 4 hours.

-They put his body on a stretcher and sent him at the hospital, waiting for the burial.
-But a crowd of royalists diverted it on St-Bénezet bridge.
-There, they throw the corpse in the river Rhône, while they wrote on the bridge: "Here’s marshal Brune’s cemetery..."
+His body was put on a stretcher and sent at the hospital, waiting for the burial.
+But a crowd of royalists diverted it on Saint-Bénezet bridge.
+There, they threw the corpse in river Rhône, while they wrote on the bridge: "This is marshal Brune’s cemetery..."

-The poor Brune drifted 4 days in the water, followed on the bank by a hysterical crowd.
+Poor Brune drifted 4 days in the water, followed on the bank by a hysterical crowd.
 Real madness...
 Finally, Brune ended somewhere between Arles and Tarascon.
-Someone buried him, at the risk of getting caught.
+Someone secretly buried him, at the risk of getting caught.

-And Brune’s widow will only know the exact location of the body in 1817.
-Worst, the crime stayed unpunished until 1821: they condemned 2 men for the murder.
+And Brune’s widow would only know the exact location of the body in 1817.
+The crime stayed unpunished, until 1821: they condemned two men for the murder.
 One of these guys died before the execution...